eclipse-che/che-dashboard/CONTRIBUTING.md

 ### Updating Dashboard on Remote Cluster Using `skaffold.dev`

-To update the dashboard deployment you need access to the Kubernetes cluster (see [Running locally against remote Che Cluster (Node.js v18)](#running-locally-against-remote-che-cluster-nodejs-v18))
+To update the dashboard deployment you need access to the Kubernetes cluster (see [Running the Project Locally](#running-the-project-locally))

 Then proceed with the following steps: